Inicio Autores Publicado por MEXAMPAC

 The White House has not yet given details on where Trump will go, what he will do and whom he plans to visit.
 During visits to other natural disaster sites, Trump has focused on meeting with first responders and public officials, and has had less direct contact with victims than his predecessors.

-This will be just Trump's second visit to the nation's most populous state since his election.
-His first California visit, which he made in March to inspect wall prototypes in the area and to attend a fundraiser in the Beverly Park home of Edward Glazer, the co-chairman of the Tampa Bay Buccaneers professional football team, came later in his term than for any White House occupant since Franklin D. Roosevelt.
+This will be just Trump’s second visit to the nation’s most populous state since his election.
+His first California visit, which he made in March to inspect wall prototypes in the San Diego area and to attend a fundraiser in the Beverly Park home of Edward Glazer, the co-chairman of the Tampa Bay Buccaneers professional football team, came later in his term than for any White House occupant since Franklin D. Roosevelt.

 Trump has had a particularly combative relationship with California, over environmental, immigration and other policies.
 The state’s Democratic leaders, including Gov. Jerry Brown, House Minority Leader Nancy Pelosi of San Francisco, Rep. Adam Schiff of Burbank and Rep. Maxine Waters of Los Angeles, have been frequent Trump targets and, to varying extents, the faces of the resistance to him.